Rat Mob! Rodents Swarm in Myanmar Villages

 Villages in a southwestern region of Myanmar were recently deluged with thousands of rats, according to local officials.
-The swarm of vermin descended following heavy flooding that may have driven them from their nests in nearby caves, Myanmar news website The Irrawaddy reported.
+The swarm of vermin descended following heavy flooding that may have driven them from their nests in nearby caves, the Myanmar news website The Irrawaddy reported.

-In two locations — the towns of Zee Chaing and Kyauk Chaung — villagers, police officers, health officials and other government representatives killed over 1,000 rats, with the remainder retreating to the area's forests on June 5, according to The Irrawaddy.
+In two locations — the towns of Zee Chaing and Kyauk Chaung — villagers, police officers, health officials and other government representatives killed over 1,000 rats on June 5, with the remainder retreating to the area's forests, according to The Irrawaddy.

-"There were so many rats that it was impossible to count them," Soe Soe Min, a police lieutenant with Haigyikyun Central Police Station, told The Irrawaddy.
+"There were so many rats that it was impossible to count them," Soe Soe Min, a police lieutenant with the Haigyikyun Central Police Station, told The Irrawaddy.
 "They ate bamboo plants, and were staying in bushes and trees outside the villages," Min said.
 [Rats and Lizards and Monkeys, Oh My!
 9 Islands Ruled by Animals]

 A photo shared by The Irrawaddy on Twitter shows dozens of dead rats — a fraction of those that were killed, according to local reports.

-Hordes of opportunistic rats — "with white bellies" — first appeared on June 3 on Haigyi Island in the village of Zee Chai village, and then emerged on June 5 in Kan Chai village and Kyauk Chaung village, the Democratic Voice of Burma (DVB) reported.
+Hordes of opportunistic rats "with white bellies" first appeared on June 3 on Haigyi Island in the village of Zee Chaing, and then emerged on June 5 in Kan Chai village and Kyauk Chaung village, the Democratic Voice of Burma (DVB) reported.

-Volunteer exterminators from the infested villages labored from dawn to dusk dispatching the rodents for a bounty of 50 Myanmar kyat (about 4 U.S. cents) per animal, using "sticks, slingshots and rocks," according to the Agence France Presse (AFP).
+Volunteer exterminators from the infested villages labored from dawn to dusk dispatching the rodents for a bounty of 50 Myanmar kyat (about 4 cents) per animal, using "sticks, slingshots and rocks," according to Agence France Presse (AFP).
 Officials also sprayed pesticides in the area.

 By evening, the rats had retreated to trees "like flocks of birds," a villager told DVB, and in the end a total of 1,667 rats "were destroyed and systematically buried underground," the Myanmar Ministry of Information said in a statement.